thiswillbeyourgithub/save_to_zotero/README.md

 ## Configuration

-### Zotero API Setup

-1. Get your Zotero API key from https://www.zotero.org/settings/keys
-2. Ensure the API key has read/write access to your library
-3. Get your library ID from your Zotero profile URL:
-   - For personal libraries: Your username is your library ID (e.g., `https://www.zotero.org/username`)
-   - For group libraries: The numeric ID in the URL (e.g., `https://www.zotero.org/groups/1234567`)

 ### Connector Configuration

 The tool communicates with Zotero through its connector API, which requires Zotero to be running.
 By default, it connects to: